 - Avoid vigorous or aerobic activity or sports.

-- Avoid direct sun exposure to the incision for three weeks and use a sunscreen of SPF 30 or higher thereafter.
+- Avoid direct sun exposure to the incision for three weeks.
+Use a sunscreen of SPF 30 or higher thereafter.

 - Avoid coloring, bleaching or perming hair for at least six weeks.

-In the weeks after a face-lift, you might style your hair to hide any remaining signs of the incision.
-You may also choose to delay attending major social events for a couple of months, when you are likely to feel back to normal.
+In the weeks after a face-lift, you might style your hair to hide signs of the incision.
+You may choose to delay attending major social events for a couple of months.

-A face-lift can give your face and neck a more youthful appearance.
-Face-lift results are not permanent.
-With age, the facial skin may begin to droop again.
+A face-lift can give your face and neck a more youthful look.
+But face-lift results are not permanent.
+With age, the skin on the face may begin to droop again.
 In general, a face-lift can be expected to last 10 years.